fogx/docarray/docs/fundamentals/document/nested.md

 ## What's next?

+### Multiple Documents

 When you have multiple Documents with nested structures, traversing over certain chunks and matches can be crucial.
 Fortunately, this is extremely simple thanks to DocumentArray as shown in {ref}`access-elements`.

 Note that some methods rely on these two attributes, some methods require these two attributes to be filled in advance.
 For example, {meth}`~docarray.array.mixins.match.MatchMixin.match` will fill `.matches`, whereas {meth}`~docarray.array.mixins.evaluation.EvaluationMixin.evaluate` requires `.matches` to be filled.

+### Visualization

+Visualizing data inside Documents is easy.
+Find out how in the [the next chapter](../document/fluent-interface.md).